• Skip to primary navigation

 When you first remove the lid and see your Instant Pot Oatmeal, you’ll notice a lot of liquid on the top.
 Fear not!
 Just give it a stir and the liquid will incorporate very easily.

-A spoon stirring steel cut oats in the instant pot
+A wooden spoon stirring cooked steel cut oats in the instant pot.

 Serve warm with your favorite toppings.
 Or, after it cools, you can freeze the oatmeal in individual servings using directions below.